Economy of Equatorial Guinea: In greater depth

 Equatorial Guinea has other largely unexploited human and natural resources, including a tropical climate, fertile soils, rich expanses of water, deepwater ports, and an untapped, if unskilled, source of labor.
 Following independence in 1968, the country suffered under a repressive dictatorship for 11 years, which devastated the economy.
 The agricultural sector, which historically was known for cocoa of the highest quality, has never fully recovered.
-In 1969 Equatorial Guinea produced 36,161 tons of highly bid cocoa, but production dropped to 4,800 tons in 2000.
+In 1969, Equatorial Guinea produced 36,161 tons of highly bid cocoa, but production dropped to 4,800 tons in 2000.
 Coffee production also dropped sharply during this period to bounce back to 100,000 metric tons in 2000.
 Timber is the main source of foreign exchange after oil, accounting for about 12.4% of total export earnings in 1996–99.
 Timber production increased steadily during the 1990s; wood exports reached a record 789,000 cubic meters in 1999 as demand in Asia (mainly China) gathered pace after the 1998 economic crisis.
 Most of the production (mainly Okoume) goes to exports, and only 3% is processed locally.
 Environmentalists fear that exploitation at this level is unsustainable and point out to the permanent damage already inflicted on the forestry reserves on Bioko.

 Consumer price inflation has declined from the 38.8% experienced in 1994 following the CFA franc devaluation, to 7.8% in 1998, and 1.0% in 1999, according to BEAC data.
 Consumer prices rose about 6% in 2000, according to initial estimates, and there was anecdotal evidence that price inflation was accelerating in 2001.

 Equatorial Guinea's policies, as defined by law, comprise an open investment regime.
-Qualitative restrictions on imports, non-tariff protection, and many import licensing requirements were lifted when in 1992 the government adopted a public investment program endorsed by the World Bank.
-The Government of the Republic of Equatorial Guinea has sold some state enterprises.
+Qualitative restrictions on imports, non-tariff protection, and many import licensing requirements were lifted in 1992, when the government adopted a public investment program endorsed by the World Bank.
+The government sold some state enterprises.
 It is attempting to create a more favourable investment climate, and its investment code contains numerous incentives for job creation, training, promotion of non-traditional exports, support of development projects and indigenous capital participation, freedom for repatriation of profits, exemption from certain taxes and capital, and other benefits.
 Trade regulations have been further liberalized since implementation in 1994 of the ICN turnover tax, in conformity with Central African tax and custom reform codes.
 The reform included elimination of quota restrictions and reductions in the range and amounts of tariffs.
 The CEMAC countries agreed to replace the ICN with a value added tax (VAT) in 1999.